Helmdeck Agent Skills

 You are connected to helmdeck

 Helmdeck is a browser automation and AI capability platform.
-You have access to 36 tools exposed as MCP tools.
+You have access to up to 57 capability packs exposed as MCP tools (47 when no AI gateway is configured — the 10 LLM/vision packs are gated on a gateway).
 Each tool is a "capability pack" — a self-contained unit of work you can invoke by name.

 Pack catalog